poojakundar/imageproccesing/README.md

 program5:Program to covert the given image to different color space
 description:
 A color space is a specific organization of colors. ...
 Adding a specific mapping function between a color model and a reference color space establishes within the reference color space a definite "footprint", known as a gamut , and for a given color model this defines a color space.
+COLOR_BGR2RGB is used to convert bgr image to RGB image COLOR_BGR2HSV is used to convert BGR image to HSV image COLOR_BGR2YCrCb is uesd to convert BGR image to YCrCb image

 import cv2
 img = cv2.imread('flower1.jpg')